zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 ### Paradigm Boundaries: When Overhead is the Point

 There are vast territories of play where the concept of "overhead" as a "tax" is fundamentally incorrect.
-In these paradigms, the "thick windshield" is not a bug; it is the intended experience.
+In these cases, the "thick windshield" is not a bug; it is the intended experience.

 #### 1. Heavy Historical Simulation
 If you are playing a game designed to accurately model the ballistics of 19th-century rifles or the logistics of a Roman legion, you *want* to look at the rules.
 The pleasure of the game comes from the rigor of the procedure.
 The math is not "getting in the way" of the world; the math *is* the world.
 In this context, the Fiction Engine lens is useless because it sees complexity as friction, whereas the players see it as fidelity.

 #### 2. Competitive and Tactical Wargaming
 In games built around tactical grids, hidden information, and strategic outplaying, the rules are the terrain.
 Players *must* stare at the Windshield to win.
-They are looking for mechanical advantages, optimizing action economies, and calculating probabilities.
+They are looking for mechanical advantages, squeezing every useful action from their turn, and calculating probabilities.
 To "measure the attention fracture" in a tactical skirmish game is to misunderstand the game's goal: the players aren't trying to feel the "wind at their backs"; they are trying to solve a mechanical puzzle.

 #### 3. Ritual and Complexity
 Sometimes, the sheer weight of a procedure provides a sense of ritual.
 A complex downtime phase or a detailed character creation process can be deeply satisfying precisely because it requires you to step out of the fiction and engage with the machine.

 ### Respecting the Edge

 If you apply the Fiction Engine lens to a dense, tactical RPG, you will see massive amounts of "overhead" and constant "transparency thresholds" being crossed.
 But that doesn't make it a bad game.
-It just means you have moved into a different design paradigm.
+It just means you have moved into a different kind of design.

 This framework is a singular instrument.
-It measures the connection between human attention and fictional momentum.
+It measures the connection between procedure and fictional change.
 It is not equipped to analyze tactical balance, mathematical fairness, or simulation accuracy.

+Not every fiction-first game is a fiction engine.
+Some games care deeply about fiction while still foregrounding structured move lists, reward tokens, resources that control narrative pacing, or rules for who controls what happens next.
+Those games may be excellent, but they are optimizing a different relationship between fiction and procedure.
+The lens does not judge them; it simply does not apply to them in the same way.

 If your goal is to lose yourself in the gritty realism of a logistics spreadsheet or the competitive thrill of a tactical map, put this book down.
 You are already exactly where you want to be.
 But if you find yourself frustrated that the fiction keeps getting suspended so the "game" can happen, then the edge of this lens is exactly where your work begins.